Pet Shipping for Customers

 1. Have you shipped pets before?
 Check their feedback to review shipping experience.
 Shipping live animals is much different than other types of cargo.
 It's best to choose someone with past pet shipping experience.

 2. How often will you take my pet out for breaks?
 How do you safely remove a pet from their kennel?
 It's very important that a pet is taken for bathroom breaks and fresh air.
-It's also very important that your pet is secure when they are being removed from their kennel or the vehicle.
+It's also very important that your pet is secure when they're being removed from their kennel or the vehicle.
 Make sure your provider has a plan.

 3. Where will my pet stay overnight?
 If your pet's travel will include overnights, it's important for you to be comfortable with your pet's sleeping accommodations.

 4. How often can you send me updates?
 It's crucial that your provider communicates.
 Agree to a schedule for communication before they pickup your pet.
 Do you want to hear from them once or twice a day?
 Do you need to see pictures?
-Set expectations beforehand but also remember that they are frequently driving and on the road, so they may not always be available to answer a text or call immediately.
+Set expectations beforehand but also remember that carriers frequently driving and on the road, so they may not always be available to answer a text or call immediately.

 If you have any additional questions or concerns about pet transport, please contact support!
 We're here to help.